ckurdziel/ckurdziel.github.com/about.md

 Hi, I'm Chris.
 I'm an early stage investor @ [Samsung NEXT Ventures][0] in NYC and an advisor at [Joyance Partners][1]/[SocialStarts](http://socialstarts.com).

-Previously, I was a Director of Product @ [Vimeo][2]/VHX.
+Before I became an investor, I was a Director of Product @ [Vimeo][2]/VHX.
 Before that I managed new product development for Samsung’s NYC R&D lab where I worked with internal product leads and the world's best content partners to re-imagine Samsung’s TV platform and SDK.
 Back in 2011, I moved to New York to build [Shelby.tv][3] (TechStars NY '11) with some talented people.
 Our team was acquired by Samsung in 2014 to help build the future of TV.

 I've been fortunate to learn from a supportive bunch of people in tech (most of whom I met on Twitter) and went to school at [Vanderbilt][4] and [Cornell][5].
 I also worked in [healthcare][7] for a few years.

 I'm a native New Yorker, have lived in 6 states and been to all 50.
 I occasionally play DOTA2, so if you play, hit me up on Twitter for a game!

+### Investments

+As an investor, I've led or sourced 5 investments.
+Not all of these are public information, but as they become public, I will list them here (along with brief writings about them). :)

 ### How & Why I Work